Kazan National Research Technical University: Education

-KNRTU-KAI includes 11 associated branch institutes outside Kazan in the towns of Almetyevsk, Chistopol, Leninogorsk, Naberezhnye Chelny, and Zelenodolsk.
+KNRTU-KAI includes 4 associated branch institutes outside Kazan in the towns of Almetyevsk, Chistopol, Leninogorsk, Naberezhnye Chelny.

 On September 2, 2014, German-Russian Institute of Advanced Technologies (GRIAT) opened as a result of cooperation between the KNRTU-KAI and two universities in Germany - The Technische Universität Ilmenau (TU Ilmenau) and the Otto von Guericke University Magdeburg in Magdeburg.

 Educational buildings

 The university is housed in eight buildings.
 It has six student dormitories and a hostel.
 A sports complex includes five indoor sports halls.
 The university also has a sports camp near to the Volga river, 40 km from Kazan.